coeusite/docker-seafile/README.md

 The image contains/adds the following:

-- Latest Seafile (6.0.7)
+- Latest Seafile (6.2.12)
-- Nginx for TLS (HTTPS) support
-- Self-signed certificates, generated automatically on first run
 - Runit for keeping the services up and running

 ## Changelog

+- 2018/05/17: Switch to debian:stretch.
+Update Seafile Server to version 6.2.12.
+Switch back to http.
 - 2017/02/13: Switch to debian:jessie with supervisor.
 Update Seafile Server to version 6.0.7.
 - 2016/11/22: Update Seafile Server to version 6.0.6.
 - 2016/09/22: Added initial support for Seafile 6.0.4 and using the official MariaDB Docker image.
 Stay tuned for updates.